 Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Materials Explore and understand the impact of materials including hard and soft pencils, wet and dry paper, paint and ink.
 Use a range of textile equipment including beads and fabric/thread for sewing.
 Malleable materials.
 Introduce chalk and pastels alongside other drawing materials to broaden range of drawing techniques.
 Simple dyeing techniques including tie dying, and printing.
 Work with a range of paints including powder, ready mix and block.
 Malleable materials.
 Introduce sculpture materials including clay and tools to create decorations on clay including engravers and embossing tools.
 Different pencils for different purpose and effects.
 Combine materials and give reasons for choices.
 Begin to experiment with different tools for line drawing.
 Create and make designs with applique onto fabric.
 Decorate fabric using different materials to finish.
 Introduce tints and stains to paint work.
 Use more hardwearing materials (card, cardboard, wood) for creating 3D structures.
 Experiment with working on different surfaces.
 Different textures (laminating, modroc, collage.)
 Natural materials to create sculptures.
 Acrylic paints.
 Oil pastels.
 Charcoal.
 Explore materials to create sculptures (mod roc, clay, natural materials, household object, chicken wire.)
 Different textures and consistencies of paint.
 Collaborative work.
 Large-scale drawings and paintings.
 Large-scale models and sculpture.
 Art in public sphere.
 Expression and Imagination Create Art from imagination.
-Create a piece of Art that is responding to an experience.
 Respond to a range of stimuli.
 Respond to the work of others and say how it makes them feel or think and give reasons as to why.
 Talk about their intention and how they wanted their audience to feel or think.
-Continue to use art as a tool in other Use Art to express an emotion.
-Why have they chosen the materials and techniques that they have?
-Use Art to express an abstract concept e.g war, love, creation.
-Continue to use their sketchbooks to build up ideas and techniques that support
+Use Art to express an emotion.
+Why have they chosen the materials and Use Art to express an abstract concept e.g war, love, creation.
+Continue to use their sketchbooks to build up ideas